 Why They’re Asking

-A career retrospective highlights your ability to communicate while speaking to the logic and rationale of your career choices.
+A brief career retrospective highlights your ability to communicate concisely while speaking to the logic and rationale of your career choices.
 It also allows you to tout some of your more impressive accomplishments.

 How to Answer

-Start with your first professional job — not your first job ever.
-Nobody wants to hear about how you worked as a camp counselor as a teenager.
-From there, briefly about what you learned from each successive role.
+Start with your first relevant job — not your first job ever.
+If you began your professional career as a sales rep, you don’t need to talk about how you worked as a camp counselor as a teenager.
+From there, briefly discuss what you learned from each successive role.

 Don’t forget to touch on what attracted you to each new opportunity, culminating in the one you are currently interviewing for.
 Frame each job change in terms of striving for something greater, not in terms of running away from a crummy manager or company.